farlee2121/FsSpec/doc/2022-04-20 Test-only approaches.md

 TODO
-- [ ] check if any reflection or expression-based arb generators exist
+- [x] check if any reflection or expression-based arb generators exist
+- [ ] use https://gist.github.com/swlaschin/54cfff886669ccab895a as a guide for supported conventions

 Stretch goals